A list of frequently asked questions has been compiled below.

 Gestational surrogacy is when the surrogate has a fertilised embryo transferred into her.
-The embryo is the product of in vitro fertilisation (IVF) using the sperm and egg of the intended parents, however gay men and single people can also use donated eggs or sperm.
+The embryo is the product of in vitro fertilisation (IVF) using the sperm and egg of the intended parents or donated eggs or sperm.
 A gestational surrogate has no genetic contribution to the child they are carrying.
-Gestational surrogacy is the most common type of surrogacy arrangements in Australia.
+Gestational surrogacy is the most common type of surrogacy in Australia.

-Traditional surrogacy is when the surrogate herself is with the sperm of the intended father, usually through artificial insemination.
-A traditional surrogate provides the egg, so she does provide a genetic contribution to the child she is carrying.
+Traditional surrogacy is when the surrogate uses her own eggs and the sperm of the intended father, often via home insemination.
+A traditional surrogate therefore has a genetic contribution to the child she is carrying.

 Join online groups and forums to interact and connect with intended parents and surrogates.
-The Fertility Connections forum and Australian Surrogacy Community welcome Australian and New Zealand residents as members.
+The Australian Surrogacy Community welcome Australian and New Zealand residents as members.